CatalogueOfLife/coldp/README.md

 ## Synonym
 A synonymous name for a taxon.
 Note that the same name can be linked to mulitple taxa by having several Synonym records to model pro parte synonyms.

+#### ID
+Optional unique identifier for the synonym.
+If given it should not clash with the taxon ids.

 #### nameID
 Pointer to the synonymous name referring to an existing Name.ID within this data package.